 - 31. "Service Description" means the description of a Service or Service Element as set forth in Exhibit B-1, "Service Descriptions." - 32.
 "Specialized Service Requirement" means any one of the following specialized service requirements as described in Exhibit B-2, "Specialized Service Requirements," in which costs are covered in whole or in part with financial assistance pursuant to Exhibit C, "Financial Assistance Award," of this Agreement.
-Only Services in which costs are covered in whole or in part with financial assistance pursuant to Exhibit C, "Financial Assistance to Exhibit C, "Financial Assistance pursuant to the financial assistance pursuant to Exhibit C, "Financial Assistance pursuant to Exhibit C, "Financial Assistance Award," as amended from time to time, are subject to this Agreement.
+Only Services in which costs are covered in whole or in part with financial assistance pursuant to Exhibit C, "Financial Assistance Award," as amended from time to time, are subject to this Agreement.